MALTA

 Malta is the largest online gaming jurisdiction and the most popular location for operators that seek a license for their online gaming operation.

-The Malta Gaming Authority (MGA) is a public single regulatory body that is responsible for the governance of all forms of gaming in Malta and it issues Remote Gaming Licences to gaming operators engaged in the online gaming business offering casino games, poker, sports betting, P2P, lottery games, as well as online gaming platforms.
-Since 2004, over 500 applications have been submitted to the MGA by companies wishing to run remote gaming operations in Malta, including some of the world’s leading online gaming operators.
+The Malta Gaming Authority (MGA), a single regulatory body, governs all gaming activities in Malta and issues Remote Gaming Licences to operators engaged in various forms of online gaming, including casino games, poker, sports betting, lotteries, and gaming platforms.
+Since 2004, the MGA has received over 500 applications from leading global online gaming operators.

-Online gambling operators licensed in Malta benefit from a stable legal regime due to the robust and effective Remote Gaming Regulations (Regulations) (L.N.
-176/04), as well as very attractive fiscal incentives, such as very competitive corporate and gaming tax.
-The Regulations came into force on April 20th, 2004, which implement regulatory best practices and establish a safe environment for both players and online operators.
-The Regulations are technology-neutral, applying to all types of technologies (internet, mobile, and telephone), as well as game neutral, applying to all types of games: betting, P2P, online casino, poker games, lotteries, bingo, and slot games.
+Licensed online gambling operators in Malta enjoy the benefits of a stable legal framework established by the robust and effective Remote Gaming Regulations (L.N.
+176/04).
+In addition, attractive fiscal incentives, including competitive corporate and gaming tax rates, contribute to the appeal of Malta as a licensing jurisdiction.
+The Regulations, implemented on April 20th, 2004, adopt regulatory best practices, ensuring a secure environment for both players and online operators.
+They are technology-neutral, encompassing internet, mobile, and telephone technologies, and game-neutral, encompassing various game types such as betting, P2P, online casino, poker, lotteries, bingo, and slot games.

 You deserve the best result!